purvaphalak/PWC_Internship/README.md

 » During this program, I performed various tasks that helped me learn essential skills required for data analysis and data visualization using Power BI in a meaningful manner.

- ## ✨ 𝐓𝐚𝐬𝐤 𝟏 : Call Centre Analysis
+ ## ✨ TASK 1 : Call Centre Analysis

 ► As a part of the PwC Switzerland Virtual Internship Program offered by Forage, I have created a "Call Center Analysis" Dashboard, using Power BI.
 This dataset containing call records from a customer service center.
 Each row represents a call with various attributes such as Call Id, Agent, Date, Time, Topic, whether it was Answered (Yes/No), Resolved, Speed of answer in seconds, and Average Talk Duration.

 ### ➡️ Objective: